dim4k/ezloc/README.md

 Then modify `setup/config.json` with your house information.

 **2. Run Initialization**
-Once the container is running and the config is ready, open a new terminal and run:
+Once the container is running and the config is ready, run the initialization script.
+**Note:** If you are re-installing, it is recommended to stop Docker and delete the `pb_data` directory to ensure a clean schema application.

 ```bash
 # Replace with your desired admin email and password